oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>This is DEPRECATED.
-For backwards compatability, the property will be populated when targetType is &quot;COMPARTMENT&quot; AND targets contains EXACT ONE target compartment ocid.
+For backwards compatability, the property is populated when the targetType is &quot;COMPARTMENT&quot;, and targets contain the specific target compartment OCID.
 For all other scenarios, this property will be left empty.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.targetcompartment.oc1..xxxxxxEXAMPLExxxxxx</div>